jorisvink/sanctum/docs/crypto.md

 } __attribute__((packed));
 ```

-If shroud is turned on protocol meta-data is shrouded using unique masks
+If shroud is turned on a packet is "shrouded" using unique masks
 derived from a shroud key per packet.
 From sanctum its perspective we see
 shroud as a traffic protection feature and not a confidentiality feature.

+By shrouding an entire packet (including its meta-data) it becomes
-By hiding the protocol meta-data it becomes harder to figure out what
-devices belong to which flock and who is talking to who.
+harder to figure out what devices belong to which flock, who is talking to whom
+and to even track packets between cathedrals and peers.

 All instances talking to each other, including any cathedrals,
 must have shroud enabled for communication to work.